ADMISSION FOR THE 2017-2018 ACADEMIC YEAR

 Foreign Institution Transcripts

 Official transcripts from each college or university attended is a general application requirement.
 Transcripts from foreign institutions must be officially translated into English and U.S. grading equivalencies.
 Those records that are not converted into U.S. equivalencies must be evaluated by an external evaluation agency.
 For a list of recommended agencies, click here.

 The International Student Office (ISO) provides information and services to international students concerning visas and immigration regulations, as well as help with cultural adjustment through orientation programs, information sessions, activities and individual advisement sessions.
-Please contact the ISO if you are an international applicant planning to apply to the MA in Critical Theory and the Arts.
+Please contact the ISO if you are an international applicant planning to apply to the MA Program in Critical Theory and the Arts.